|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Force Land August 20, 1942

-During early 1942, this LB-30 was one of fifteen ferried from MacDill Field on a cross country flight to Hamilton Field, then to Hickam Field and across the Pacific via Palmyra Airfield, Canton Airfield and Suva Airfield (Nausori) then Garbutt Field and Darwin Airfield before reaching Malang Airfield on Java.
+During early 1942, one of fifteen LB-30s flown from MacDill Field on a cross country flight to Hamilton Field.
+Next, flown from Hamilton Field to Hickam Field and across the Pacific via Palmyra Airfield, Canton Airfield and Suva Airfield (Nausori) then Garbutt Field and Darwin Airfield before reaching Malang Airfield on Java.

 Assigned to the 19th Bombardment Group (19th BG) and nicknamed "Yard Bird".
 On February 22, 1942 took off piloted by Lt.
 Hughey with co-pilot 1st Lt.
 Gilbert E. Erb from Java just before a Japanese air raid and escaped being damaged on the ground.